Ericsson/codechecker/docs/analyzer/user_guide.md

                         output of this command.
   --verbose {info,debug,debug_analyzer}
                         Set verbosity level.

+environment variables:
+  CC_LOGGER_GCC_LIKE       Set to to a colon separated list to change which
+                           compilers should be logged.
+For example (default): export CC_LOGGER_GCC_LIKE="gcc:g++:clang:clang++:
+                           cc:c++".
+The logger will match any compilers with 'gcc', 'g++', 'clang', 'clang++', 'cc' and 'c++' in their filenames.
+  CC_LOGGER_DEF_DIRS       If the environment variable is defined, the logger
+                           will extend the compiler argument list in the compilation database with the pre-configured include
+                           paths of the logged compiler.
+  CC_LOGGER_ABS_PATH       If the environment variable is defined, all relative
+                           paths in the compilation commands after '-I, -idirafter, -imultilib, -iquote, -isysroot -isystem,
+                           -iwithprefix, -iwithprefixbefore, -sysroot,
+                           --sysroot' will be converted to absolute PATH when written into the compilation database.
+  CC_LOGGER_KEEP_LINK      If its value is not 'true' then object files will be
+                           removed from the build action.
+For example in case of this build command: 'gcc main.c object1.o object2.so' the 'object1.o' and 'object2.so' will be removed and only 'gcc main.c' will be captured.
+If only object files are provided to the compiler then the complete build action will be thrown away.
+This means that build actions which only perform linking will not be captured.
+We consider a file as object file if its extension is '.o', '.so' or '.a'.
+  CC_LOGGER_DEBUG_FILE     Output file to print log messages.
+By default if we
+                           run the log command in debug mode it will generate a 'codechecker.logger.debug' file beside the log
+                           file.
 ```

 Please note, that only the files that are used in the given `--build` argument